pytroll/pyresample/docs/source/swath.rst

 pixels.
 Once each input pixel has been analyzed, the intermediate results are averaged to produce the final gridded result.

-The EWA algorithm also has limitations on how the input data is structured compared to the generic KDTree algorithms.
+The EWA algorithm also has limitations on how the input data are structured compared to the generic KDTree algorithms.
 EWA assumes that data in the array is organized geographically; adjacent data in the array is adjacent data geographically.
 The algorithm uses this to configure parameters based on the size and location of the swath pixels.
-It also assumes that data is scan-based, recorded by a orbiting satellite scan by scan, and the user must provide scan size with the ``rows_per_scan`` option.
+It also assumes that data are scan-based, recorded by a orbiting satellite scan by scan, and the user must provide scan size with the ``rows_per_scan`` option.